karinfdez/virtualized-table/README.md

 This project is designed to showcase frontend engineering skills for handling **large datasets** in a smooth and professional way.

 ---

+## 🔍 How to Explore

+1. **Open Developer Tools → Network tab**
+   - Scroll the table down and notice the API calls being made.
+   - Each request uses `limit` + `skip` to fetch the next set of rows.
+   - Example:
+     - First: `/products?limit=50&skip=0`
+     - Then: `/products?limit=50&skip=50`
+     - …and so on.

+2. **Watch the loading spinner**
+   - A spinner appears on first load.
+   - A smaller inline spinner shows when fetching more rows below the table.

+3. **Scroll to the very end**
+   - Once all data has been fetched, a “No more data to load” message will appear.
+   - This ensures infinite scroll ends cleanly without extra API calls.

 ## 🚀 Tech Stack
 - **React 18** with **TypeScript**